SomeWeekendReading/someweekendreading.github.io/_posts/2025-02-24-trump-polit-targets.md

   overfunds left-leaning agencies.
 The giant Department of Defense is a glaring example of how much money is given to a right-leaning entity, regardless of how one feels about defense spending.
+  - There is, however, some interesting positive news here: log budget is a partial predictor of DOGE layoffs, and is independent of ideology score.
+Independent predictors are always good to have.

 Like good little statisticians, we should always state the outcome we expect before doing a calculation.
 So, here we expect regression to tell us that ideological score is the best